Mayra071/ML_Basics/README.md

-# Breast Cancer Prediction ML Pipeline
+# End-to-end MLOps pipeline for Breast Cancer diagnosis with Logistic Regression & XGBoost, featuring MLflow tracking and Dockerized deployment.

 A machine learning pipeline for predicting breast cancer diagnosis using Logistic Regression and XGBoost.
 Implements MLOps with data preprocessing, model training, evaluation, and MLflow tracking.